last-rev-llc/lastrev-libraries/.changeset/loud-taxis-sip.md

 '@last-rev/types': minor
 ---

 Major update to Sanity path for libraries.
-Sanity object structure willnow be preserved instead of mapping to contentful ibjects.
+Sanity object structure will now be preserved instead of mapping to Contentful objects.